Select Page

 Barcoding will increase your inventory accuracy

 Setting up a barcode system can dramatically increase your inventory accuracy.
-Having barcodes on your items makes them instantly readable to a computer paired with a scanner.
+Barcodes on your items make them instantly readable to a computer paired with a scanner.
 It lets your computer do all the heavy lifting for you!

 While computers aren’t perfect, they are significantly more accurate than any human ever could be.
-There are studies showing that even the best trained data-entry person will make at least one mistake every 250 keystrokes.
+Studies show that even the best-trained data-entry person will make at least one mistake every 250 keystrokes.

 But don’t just take our word for it — take our video, too!
 We’ve made a great three-minute video about how a barcode system can help your business: